 Finances are a personal topic that very few want to really talk about.
 Many hold their finances as much in secret as their intimate relationships.
 However, learning how to invest your money can make a big difference in your financial future.

 In today’s article, we’re going to take a look at making your first investments that every beginner should be doing.
 We’ll go over each investment step-by-step to ensure that you walk away from reading this with new-found knowledge and viable approaches to get you where you want to go financially.

 Start With Your Emergency Savings

 You’ve probably heard the term ‘emergency fund‘ so much that you may want to skip right over this section.
-Please don’t because it’s very important to your overall financial well-being.
+Please don’t because it’s essential to your overall financial well-being.

 An emergency savings is the first investment you should consider, no matter what your financial position is.

-Let’s face it, life is hard.
-Having an emergency savings account that is there for you when life throws you a curve ball can do wonders for your mental and financial well-being.
+Let’s face it; life is hard.
+Having an emergency savings account for you when life throws you a curveball can do wonders for your mental and financial well-being.

-Before you start investing in other avenues, be sure you are investing in yourself with an emergency fund.
+Before you start investing in other avenues, be sure you invest in yourself with an emergency fund.